A Ghost of a Chance

 Nearly half of job seekers were ghosted by an employer last year.
 The psychology behind why reveals something most of us don't want to hear about ourselves.

-Reading Time: About 17 minutes
+Reading Time: About 16 minutes

 I.

 She wasn’t doing anything wrong.
 If anything, she was doing everything right.
 Unlike many of her peers, she was getting interviews.
 I seriously doubted that the silence was due to her qualifications or her effort.
-She had smarts and grit (as evident by her tenacity in the face of countless interviews).

 In the old days, it was simple.
 You picked up the phone.
 You’d time it right and catch them before voicemail.
 You’d have a conversation and gradually opportunities surfaced.
 But now no one answers their phone and it is just too easy to ignore an email.

-A fourth quarter deluge of projects arrived before the holidays, some from the very clients I thought had abandoned me.
-The lights came back on but the darkness while they were out was unsettling, and sitting across from her on that Zoom, I recognized in my student’s face that she and I had seen the same specter in the void.
+Then, a fourth quarter deluge of projects arrived, some from the very clients I thought had abandoned me.
+The lights came back on but the darkness while they were out was unsettling.
+Sitting across from me on that Zoom, I recognized my own fears and frustrations in my student’s face.
+She and I had seen the same specter in the void.
+We were both being haunted and neither of us understood why.

 II.